verifykit/verifykit-sdk-php/API.md

 --header 'X-Vfk-Server-Key: YOUR-SERVER-KEY'
 ```

-Other parameters you can use when sending this request:
+Other parameters you can send at this request:
 ```bash
 -d '{"countryCode":"TR"}' country code parameter for the request.
 We return the sent countryCode parameter at the top of the list in the response.
 If you want a specific country (user's country detected by ip on your side for example) to be the first response parameter, you can send countryCode with your request.
 Not required.
 ```